Services recommended by Preditors

 you are every bit the professional you advertise."

-honest answers to commonly asked questions regarding book edits and finding
+honest answers to commonly asked questions regarding manuscript edits and finding